gufett0/p2p-review-protocol/src/README.md

 <i>E.g: with 3 participating reviewers, the author will have pre-minted 6 tokens and locked 3 pairs in 3 different utxos. once all reviews get closed, new corresponding utxos will have 1 token each, as the other token will go back to the author. finally, the author will be able to consume them into a final script utxo bundled with the original, no-longer spendable, 6 tokens</i>

 The function `mkPaperValidator` represents the core on-chain validator and it first checks through `validate_inputs` whether there is one input with the token pair (see `oneScriptInputTwoTokens`) or more inputs containing just one token, except for those inputs coming from the author address (see `allScriptInputsOneToken`).
-So, only if either of these return True, inlinable functions `mkReviewing` and `mkPeerReviewed` will be called to check for several needed conditions (the ReviewContract.hs module has commented datum and redeemer cases in lines 132-247).
+So, only if either of these return True, inlinable functions `mkReviewing` and `mkPeerReviewed` will be called to check for several conditions (the ReviewContract.hs module has commented datum and redeemer cases in lines 132-247).

 In particular, `mkPeerReviewed` (lines 70-125) will enforce the final datum to have fields `d_peerReviewed` equal to true and `d_allRevDecisions` equal to a list of tuples containing each reviewer's pubkey hash and corresponding final decision (see utils function `getRevPkhAndDecision`).
 The inner function `checkNFTname` will ensure that the pending tx also mint an Nft with its name derived from the bytestring link to the manuscript file.